HOW ESSENTIAL OILS ARE MADE

 - Some extraction methods are best suited to particular plant types and parts; for example, Cold Press extraction is better than Enfleurage for obtaining oils from citrus fruit peels, because the peels need to be pierced and squeezed, which is not achievable through Enfleurage.

-INTRODUCTION TO THE PRODUCTION OF ESSENTIAL OILS
+PRODUCTION OF ESSENTIAL OILS

 Have you ever wondered about how to make essential oils?
 Let us explain that Essential Oils are not made, but instead, they are extracted from plant materials.
 Extractions are used to obtain a plant’s active botanical constituents that function as its “life force.”
 They are essentially the liquefied version of a plant, and they effectively allow its beneficial compounds to reach the blood stream faster than they would by simply consuming the plant.